 The Takeaway

 The foundation of any budget is your net (take-home) monthly income.
-To come up with that number on a fluctuating income, you’ll need to look at the last six to 12 months of income and come up with an average.
-You can then determine how you want to divvy up that money up so you’re able to cover your necessities, work toward your goals, and also enjoy your life.
+To come up with that number on a fluctuating income, you’ll need to look at the last 6-12 months of income and come up with an average.
+You can then determine how you want to divvy up that money up so you can cover your necessities and work toward your goals while enjoying your life.

 FAQ